algorandfoundation/beaker/docs/source/migration.rst

 .. code-block:: python

-    # this example uses the previously described blueprint pattern,
+    # this example uses the previously described pattern of adding
-    # since generally the only scenario where overriding is needed
+    # common methods with a function, since generally the only scenario where
-    # is when using code that is not part of the current code base.
+    # overriding is needed is when using code that is not part of the current code base.

-    def a_blueprint(app: beaker.Application) -> None:
+    def base_app_methods(app: beaker.Application) -> None:
         @app.external
         def same_signature(a: pyteal.abi.Uint64, b: pyteal.abi.Uint64):
             ...

-    app = beaker.Application("DerivedApp").implement(a_blueprint)
+    app = beaker.Application("DerivedApp").apply(base_app_methods)

     @app.external(override=True)